-Brian Voltolini, who has worked with Ohio State head coach Urban Meyer at Bowling Green, Utah and Florida, is in his second season as the team's director of football operations.
-He will be responsible for the operation of the football program's budget, scholarships, team travel, housing, camps and clinics, and other administrative responsibilities.
+Brian Voltolini, who has worked with Ohio State head coach Urban Meyer at Bowling Green, Utah and Florida, is in his third season as the team's director of football operations.
+He is responsible for the operation of the football program's budget, scholarships, team travel, housing, camps and clinics, and other administrative responsibilities.

 Voltolini spent three seasons at Utah, from spring 2003 through the spring of 2006, finishing his tenure as director of video while also handling administrative operations duties in the areas of recruiting budgets, billing and youth camps.

 Meyer recruited Voltolini to Florida in 2006, and for the next five years he directed the football video/software operations, and also was primary administrator for Meyer's coaching web site.
 He took over football operations for the 2010 season - Meyer's last at Florida - before spending the 2011 campaign on Will Muschamp's Florida staff.